I questioned success my whole life.

 Customer success is all about knowing what you want to track for success.

-Within Customer Success, there are several metrics and key performance indicators that you should track.
+Within Customer Success and especially in SaaS customer success, there are several metrics and key performance indicators that you should track.
 The most significant ones include churn rate, Net Promoter Score (NPS), Average Revenue Per Customer, etc.

 There are various methods to draw numbers and data for customer success KPIs and metrics.
-For example, What is SaaS?
-SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
-The model… companies, in particular, can achieve customer engagement data and measure customer success with several methods such as:
+For example, SaaS companies, in particular, can achieve customer engagement data and measure customer success with several methods such as:

-The What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. period, for a business, is one of the most critical times in the SaaS customer life cycle.
+The user onboarding period, for a business, is one of the most critical times in the SaaS customer life cycle.
 During this period, customers decide to purchase your product and start getting value from it or abandon it forever.

 Using customer onboarding to see the drop-offs and who are more likely to convert into paid customers can be a valuable benchmark for early customer success.